All your questions answered.

 We prefer communication via email and during meetings.
 Whatsapp can be very intrusive and interrupts our development cycles.
-Interrupting a developer during his cycle can lead to deadlines not being matched.
-When a developer is interrupted while focused and busy with highly complicated programming it can take him up to 40 minutes to get back to where he was focus-wise.
+Interrupting a developer during his cycle can lead to deadlines not being met.
+When a developer is interrupted while focused and busy with highly complicated programming it can take him up to 40 minutes to get back to where he was, focus-wise.
 Look at it as if it was a huge mathematical calculation.
 If you interrupt someone 70% into the calculation, he needs to start from scratch and familiarise himself with the flow of every part of the calculation.
 This could lead to promised deliverables being delayed.

 16. DO YOU CODE EVERYTHING FROM SCRATCH?

 We get incredible leverage from open source tools, libraries, frameworks and indeed entire projects or our own proprietary libraries.
 We never reinvent the wheel when there is a tool that is suitable for solving a problem.
 We always program from scratch the parts that make your project custom and valuable.